International UAS exam, autumn 2023

 Common exam sections to all study programmes:

 • Reasoning skills (25 minutes): You have to complete this exam section regardless of the programme you apply for.
 The section assesses your logical reasoning and problem-solving skills.
 The maximum score in this section is 20 and the minimum pass score is 1.
+NB.
+The minimum pass score in the section has changed to 0.1 points due to the difficulty level of the section.
 Penalty scores (wrong answers produce minus points) are used in this section.
 You can also leave a question unanswered.
 Please have a look at the reasoning skills example questions.

 • English language skills (20 minutes): You have to complete this exam section regardless of the programme you apply for.
 The section assesses your skills in reading and interpreting texts, such as understanding the relation between different parts of the text, mastering vocabulary and linguistic reasoning.
 The maximum score in this section is 20 and the minimum pass score is 3.
 Penalty scores (wrong answers produce minus points) are used in this section.
 You can also leave a question unanswered.
 Please have a look at the English language skills example questions.